patternfly/patternfly-elements/docs/content/develop/properties.md

 }
 ```

 Observer functions are called with arguments `(oldVal, newVal)`.
-Like property values, both arguments will be cast to the appropriate type, ie String, Number, or Boolean.
+Like property values, both arguments will be cast to the appropriate type, i.e. String, Number, or Boolean.

 ## cascade